aniketbhagwat2312/CryptoCurrencyPrediction/README.md

 # CryptoCurrencyPrediction
 This is a shiny application built in R.

-shiny app created is available on https://aniket-bhagwat.shinyapps.io/dissertation/
+This shiny app is available on https://aniket-bhagwat.shinyapps.io/dissertation/
 ====================================================================================